How 'Rock Star' Job Listings Keep Women Away: The Broadsheet

 IN CASE YOU MISSED IT

 • ‘Beyoncés of birth control.’
 Freshman Reps.
 Alexandria Ocasio-Cortez, Ayanna Pressley, and Katie Hill teamed up with Sen. Patty Murray and Rep. Ami Bera for a bill that moves to make over-the-counter birth control more accessible, ensuring birth control approved for OTC use wouldn’t require a prescription or extra fees.
 The bill has an unexpected supporter: Sen. Ted Cruz.
+Refinery29

 • Full house.
 Lori Loughlin isn’t the only one on Fuller House facing allegations of some kind.
 Full House creator Jeff Franklin was fired from his job as showrunner of the Netflix reboot at the end of last year because of the set’s misogynistic and toxic work environment.
 Franklin allegedly complained about having to hire female and non-white directors and said he wished he could make all the women on his staff have hysterectomies.
 Franklin denies the claims and blames workplace politics for his dismissal.
+Vanity Fair

 • Stale joke.
 Joe Biden’s habit of making the same joke to young girls and their families—basically, “lock up your daughters” and no dating until they’re 30—is under scrutiny.
 It’s a favorite line of his (Slate documents just how long he’s been using it), but its resurgence shows how unwilling Biden has been to accept criticism or reevaluate his behavior with women.
+Slate

 Share today’s Broadsheet with a friend.
 Looking for previous Broadsheets?
 Click here.